todvora/eet-client/src/test/resources/keys/README.md

 In the real communication, user is required to provide this I.CA root certificate separately.
 How to obtain it is described at https://github.com/todvora/eet-client#response-signature

+## 2qca16_rsa.der
+The [I.CA](http://www.ica.cz/English) certification authority certificate for qualified services.
+This certificate should be the one against we verify production responses.

-## crls-demo-cert.pem
+## crls-demo-cert.pem and crls-prod-cert.pem
-The EET server certificate contains also some [certificate revocation lists](https://en.wikipedia.org/wiki/Revocation_list) (CRL).
+The EET server certificates contain also some [certificate revocation lists](https://en.wikipedia.org/wiki/Revocation_list) (CRL).
 Every received and signed EET response should contain also attached EET certificate.

 From this certificate, revocation lists are read, downloaded and used for check of EET certificate validity.

-To be able to unit-test this CRLs extraction (which is quite complicated in java), the EET server certificate has been extracted from one of the responses and saved in ```crls-demo-cert.pem```.
-This certificate serves only for unit-testing purposes and isn't used during normal communication (see CRLUtilsTest.java).
+To be able to unit-test this CRLs extraction (which is quite complicated in java), the EET server certificate has been extracted from one of the responses and saved in ```crls-demo-cert.pem``` for playground and ```crls-prod-cert.pem``` for production.
+This certificates serving only for unit-testing purposes and aren't used during normal communication (see CRLUtilsTest.java).

 ## Other playground certificates and CRLs
 There are some other certificates and CRLs provided by playground EET, which are not used anyhow.
 This contains: